 2. Combine transferable points cards

 Sometimes it can pay to be loyal to a certain brand of credit cards.
 One of the best examples of this is with Chase cards on the Ultimate Rewards® system.
-For instance, if you have a Chase Sapphire Preferred® Card, you could use that for two times the points on dining out and travel.
-Then, use your Chase Freedom® credit card for purchases in the 5 percent cash back categories (on up to $1,500 spent in those categories each quarter you sign up) and then break out your third credit card, Chase Freedom Unlimited℠, for 1.5 percent cash back on everything else.
+For instance, if you have a Chase Sapphire Preferred® Card (This card is not currently available on CardRatings), you could use that for two times the points on dining out and travel.
+Then, use your Chase Freedom Flex℠ credit card for purchases in the 5% cash back categories (on up to $1,500 spent in those categories each quarter you sign up) and then for all your other purchases break out your third credit card, Chase Freedom Unlimited®, for unlimited 1.5% cash back on all other purchases (or 5% cash back on up to $12,000 spent at grocery stores (excluding Target and Walmart) during your first year as a cardholder).

 With me so far?
 OK, well, at the Chase website, you can "combine points."
-That is, you can transfer points earned on your Chase Freedom® and Chase Freedom UnlimitedSM cards to your Chase Sapphire Preferred® card and then utilize the 25 percent bonus on travel redemptions offered to Sapphire Preferred® cardholders.
+That is, you can transfer points earned on your Chase Freedom® and Chase Freedom Unlimited® cards to your Chase Sapphire Preferred® card and then utilize the 25% bonus on travel redemptions offered to Sapphire Preferred® cardholders.

-Now, the Chase Sapphire Preferred® card does have an annual fee ($0 in the first year, then $95), so this wouldn't work out well if you didn't use your cards much.
+Now, the Chase Sapphire Preferred® Card does have an annual fee ($95), so this wouldn't work out well if you didn't use your cards much.
 But if you're using your cards on things you purchase frequently, well, you can see how this could work out very well.
 Depending on your spending habits and the rotating category for that quarter, you could earn more than 1 percent in rewards on most, if not, all of your purchases and 5 percent or 2 percent on a fair amount of them.

 The point being, you can do a lot with your points when your cards are with the same credit card issuer.
 Furthermore, having two cards, even two similar cards, can help you when it comes to point No. 3: